-This is a measure of the change in temperature error over time.
-It is expressed in °C. The concept of long-term stability has been used for many years to describe the amount an IC's parameter shifts during its lifetime.
+This is a measure of the change in temperature error with the passage of time.
+It is expressed in °C. The concept of long-term stability has been used for many years to describe the amount an IC's parameter would shift during its lifetime.
 This is a concept that has typically been applied to both voltage references and monolithic temperature sensors.
 Unfortunately, integrated circuits cannot be evaluated at room temperature (25°C) for 10 years or so to determine this shift.
-Manufacturers perform accelerated lifetime testing of integrated circuits by operating ICs at elevated temperatures (between 125°C and 150°C) over a shorter period (typically between 500 and 1,000 hours).
+Manufacturers perform accelerated lifetime testing of integrated circuits by operating ICs at elevated temperatures (between 125°C and 150°C) over a shorter period (typically between 500 and 1000 hours).
 As a result, the lifetime of an integrated circuit is significantly accelerated due to the increase in rates of reaction within the semiconductor material.